 THE STORY OF INK & TAILOR

 Ink & Tailor transforms a static image, a captured moment, into fluid works of art meant to be draped, wrapped and worn.
-It gives a new perspective to the mundane, elevates the ignored and celebrates all that’s beautiful, in often unexpected ways.
+The work gives a new perspective to the mundane, elevates the ignored and celebrates all that’s beautiful, in often unexpected ways.

 Each piece is inspired by everyday haunts, and favorite travels; the colors, composition and stories told.
 In a world of different perspectives, Ink & Tailor tells visual stories, sharing an interpretation of life captured through the lens of a camera, creating wearable works of art.